 - 3 tablespoons butter, melted

-- In a small bowl, dissolve yeast with 3 tablespoons and 1 teaspoon water and let it sit for 20-25 minutes until bubbly.
+- In a small bowl, dissolve yeast with 3 tablespoons and 1 teaspoon of warm water, sugar and let it sit for 15-20 minutes until bubbly.

 - In a bowl of Kitchen Aid add 1 cup of water, milk and mix with a whisk attachment.
-In the same bowl, add 4½ cups of flour and salt and mix the dough on the 1st speed until well combined.
+In the same bowl, add 4½ cups of flour, salt, yeast mixture and egg and mix the dough on the 1st speed until well combined.